nodepa/seedlingo/.github/CONTRIBUTING.md

 EXCEPT all material in the [content/](../content/) folder, is licensed to the public under the [MIT License](../LICENSE.md).

-The Seedlingo project's [content/](../content/) is licensed to the public under a [Creative Commons Attribution-ShareAlike 4.0 International Public License]( ../content/LICENSE.md).
+The Seedlingo project's [content/](../content/) is licensed to the public under the [Creative Commons Attribution-ShareAlike 4.0 International Public License]( ../content/LICENSE.md).